onshape-public/app-bom/README.md

 ######deploy your repo on heroku
     $ git clone https://github.com/exampleuser/new-respository.git
     $ heroku create

+Send the URL that Heroku produces for the new app to api-support@onshape.com, Onshape will register the app on Partner server and send back the OAUTH ID/Secret which are required for authentication.

     $ git push heroku master

-Send the URL to api-support@onshape.com, Onshape will register the app on Partner server and send back the ID/Secret
+You will need to set the ID and Secret as environment variables on the server.
+These are only visible to the app running on the server preserving security of that information.

+    $ heroku config:set OAUTH_CLIENT_ID=<ID given by Onshape for this app>
+    $ heroku config:set OAUTH_CLIENT_SECRET=<Secret given by Onshape for this app>

+You can verify that they are set by calling this:

+    $ heroku config

+One more step before you can use this app sample with Onshape.
+It requires RedisTOGO.

+    $ heroku addons:create redistogo

+If you are new to Heroku, it may complain the first time you do this for an app requiring you to add credit card info as a payment source for potential server traffic.
+Don't worry, you can select the level of service for RedisTOGO and the base level is free (no cost).
+The payment source is required in case the service is scaled up to handle a large number of users.
+You do this via www.heroku.com.

+Use heroku config again to verify that RedisTOGO is setup.
+You'll see this in the config.

+    REDISTOGO_URL:        redis://redistogo:bb0854dd586250250969a8b0ea4aa695@hammerjaw.redistogo.com:11093/

 #####**Reference Documentation**